Complex Gaussianity of long-distance random wave processes: Statistics in the scintillation regime

 As we indicated in the introduction section, the kinetic regime of the scintillation scaling for the It\^o-Schr\"odinger paraxial model for broad beams is analyzed in detail in a series of papers \cite{garnier2014scintillation,garnier2016fourth,garnier2018noninvasive,garnier2022scintillation}.
 Their theory focuses on the analysis of the partial differential equations \eqref{eq:mupqF} for first moments, second moments $p=q=1$, and fourth moments $p=q=2$ and their limits as $\eps\to0$ when augmented with initial conditions of the form \eqref{eq:u0} or \eqref{eq:u0plane} with $\beta=1$.
 In particular, they prove that (in our notation) for the {\em physical} variables $X=(x_1,x_2)$ and $Y=(y_1,y_2)$

 with an error term $o(1)\to0$ in the uniform sense.
 The above estimate is readily derived from Theorem \ref{thm:kinetic}.
 One of our main contributions is to show that this error term up to log factors is of order $O(\eps)$ when $d\geq2$, which allows us to consider the diffusive regime, and to extend the analysis to arbitrary moments $\mu^\eps_{p,q}$.
 While the derivations are slightly different, many of our convergence results in section \ref{sec:firstmoments} appear in a similar form in \cite{garnier2014scintillation,garnier2016fourth,garnier2018noninvasive,garnier2022scintillation}.
 This allows these works to show that in the scintillation regime $\eps\to0$ and formally sending the rescaled distance $z$ to infinity, then the scintillation index \eqref{eq:scintindex} indeed converges to $1$ as obtained in Corollary \ref{cor:scint}.
 This result provides significant evidence for the complex Gaussianity of the limiting process we obtained in Theorem \ref{thm:diffusive} and the corresponding exponential distribution for the energy density (irradiance) as shown in Corollary \ref{cor:scint}.
 We refer to these aforementioned works for many explicit expressions for second moments and scintillation indices associated to $u^\eps$ in different contexts.
+See also \cite{hislop2019transport} for an analysis of second moments of similar equations beyond the scintillation regime.